Soumya-ux-9/Movie-rag-model/README.md

 ## Project Overview

 Large Language Models may hallucinate when answering factual questions.
-To address this, this project uses a **RAG pipeline**, where relevant movie plot data is retrieved from a vector database and provided as context to the LLM for accurate answer generation.
+To address this, this project uses a RAG pipeline, where relevant movie plot data is retrieved from a vector database and provided as context to the LLM for accurate answer generation.

 This implementation works **completely offline** once the model is downloaded.